The Blarney Stone – Myth or Legend?

 “Tis British sailors breaking the law I’m seeing here?” he says.
 We froze on the spot.
 After a pause he continued.
 “Ah well!
 Sure tis breaking the law to let salty young seafarers like yourselves go thirsty.”

-A few pints later and my funds reduced by half I returned aboard for lunch.
+A few pints later and my funds reduced by half I returned onboard for lunch.
 Levity in a seaman’s mess usually increases after the daily noontime issue of rum.
 This was the case aboard Totem.
 Someone suggested we head out of town to Blarney Castle to kiss the famous stone.

 Having imbibed a tot and two pints of Guinness, kissing the Blarney Stone seemed an admirable idea.